The Mount Vernon Ladies' Association

 Mount Vernon is owned and maintained in trust for the people of the United States by the Mount Vernon Ladies' Association of the Union, a private, non-profit organization (501c3) founded in 1853 by Ann Pamela Cunningham.
 At the forefront of the field, the Association is the oldest national historic preservation organization in the country.
 It is directed by a Board of Regents, comprised solely of women, who represent nearly 30 states.
-Also, a Board of Advisors of prominent citizens from across the country convenes twice a year to provide additional input on Mount Vernon's governance.
 The estate, gift shops, and dining facilities are operated by over 500 paid employees and over 400 volunteers.